 9. Exfoliate Regularly

 Exfoliating your skin once in a fortnight can help remove pigmented dead skin cells.
 This can reduce the appearance of dark and dull-looking skin.

 Chemical exfoliators containing hydroxy acids are a good option if you are a regular swimmer as they work by dissolving dead skin cells.
+It can be found in natural sources like tomatoes as well.
 They also increase your cell-turnover ratio and help strengthen your skin barrier.
 (6)